-The most common approaches to capture regime-dependent non-linearities in macroeconomics are the Markov-switching VAR model proposed by Hamilton (1989, 1990) and the threshold VAR model of Tsay (1998).3 A general criticism of both model classes is the binary regime affiliation as the economy is assumed to shift between regimes, but is restricted to be located in strictly one regime at a time.
+The most common approaches to capture regime-dependent non-linearities in macroeconomics are the Markov-switching VAR model proposed by Hamilton (1989, 1990) and the threshold VAR model of Tsay (1998).4 A general criticism of both model classes is the binary regime affiliation as the economy is assumed to shift between regimes, but is restricted to be located in strictly one regime at a time.
 A transition period including a mixture of regimes, however, might be a more realistic description of the data.
-Smooth transition VAR models (Weise 1999, Camacho 2004) aim at filling this gap.
-Nevertheless, outside of the (possibly long-lasting) transition period, the economy remains rigidly in one state in this class of models, too.
+Smooth transition VAR models (Weise 1999, Camacho 2004) aim at filling this gap.5 These, however, also have their drawbacks as the transition is based on a single variable or an index with pre-determined weights (see also Section 4.3).

-We overcome this shortfall by utilizing a mixture VAR à la Burgard et al. (2019) that assumes the co-existence of two states with time-varying weights.4 In contrast to other classes of non-linear VAR models, the regime affiliation is neither strictly binary nor binary with a transition period.
+We overcome this shortfall by utilizing the mixture VAR of Burgard et al. (2019) that assumes the co-existence of two states with time-varying weights.6 In contrast to other classes of non-linear VAR models, the regime affiliation is neither strictly binary nor binary with a transition period.
 As a consequence, we are not studying a switch in regime, but the degree of dominance of one state over the other.
-In addition, we also utilize a submodel - that is simultaneously estimated with the VAR models for both states - to examine and understand the economic reasons for the time-varying weights.
+In addition, we also utilize a submodel - that is simultaneously estimated with the VAR models for both states and can include multiple covariates - to examine and understand the economic reasons for the time-varying weights.